 Nonsurgical spinal fracture repair.

 Vertebral body compression fractures cause significant pain and disability.
 They occur when the bones in your spine, called vertebrae, get so weak that they fracture and collapse, whether from a true event or a simple motion.
 In many cases, vertebral augmentation, commonly known as kyphoplasty, can improve quality of life.
 Our vascular and interventional radiologists have extensive experience in the treatment of vertebral body fractures through this minimally invasive procedure.
-If you have a painful vertebral body fracture, call Eastern Radiologists Vascular and Interventional Radiology and schedule a consultation to find out if this procedure is right for you.
+If you have a painful vertebral body fracture, call Eastern Radiologists Interventional Radiology and schedule a consultation to find out if this procedure is right for you.

 Frequently Asked Questions